Enter-tainer/typst-preview/README.md

 - a vscode extension, in typescript

 ## How it works?

+The extension watches for file changes, and sends the compiled framebuffers to the client.
+Framebuffers are used here because they are faster than pdf.

 - The server is started, watching file changes, and listening to a websocket port.
 - The webview client connects to the websocket port.